lewismj/inky/README.md

 There are a number of small Lisp interpreters available.
 Two with differing approaches are: [Build our Own Lisp][1] & [Wisp][2].

 In the ‘Build Your Own Lisp’ version, there is a special type of S-Expression called the Q-Expression (*quoted* expression).
 This replaces and is a simplification of the macro system.

-If an expression has a type Q-Expression it won’t be eagerly evaluated. *lambda* itself is just a symbol in the global environment, whose value (S-Expression) happens to be a built-in function that is used to construct instances of a `Lambda`.

-There are pros-cons to the Q-Expression approach.
-It does lead to a very small subset of ‘built-in’ functions required.

-Other implementations tend not to do this, and have the *eval* function treat operations such as *lambda*, *defun*, etc.  as a ’special’ forms.
-The set of special forms is generally small; but strictly speaking unnecessary (if you adopt syntax to represent ‘quoted expressions’).
+This does lead to a conceptually neat λ-calculus engine that doesn't require the 'special forms' of other implementations.
+This is achieved at the expense of some non-standard syntax.

-The simplest example is from Peter Novig’s [How to write a Lisp interpreter in Python][3]
+The simplest example of Lisp interpreter that I could find is from Peter Novig’s article [How to write a Lisp interpreter in Python][3]

-Each of these is an Interpreter that produces results by traversal of the parser output (abstract syntax tree or equivalent).
-The alternative is for the parser to traverse the abstract syntax tree, producing instructions for an abstract stack (or ‘virtual’) machine.
+Each of these is an Interpreter that produces results by traversal of an abstract syntax tree.
+The obvious following step would be to implement the evaluator using a stack machine.

 Note:
 * The first version v1.0 implemented the ‘special syntax’ for a minimal *Eval* function. v1.1 extend the evaluation routines to deal with ‘special forms’.
-So flipping between the two versions you can see the trade-off in code complexity (albeit I would euphemistically call the code ‘experimental’).
+So flipping between the two versions you can see the trade-off in code complexity.

 * Basic functionality is working.
 Though just proof of concept code, it does support partial function application, higher order functions,  etc.